Spinal Muscular Atrophy Types 0 and 1

 Library of Related Papers: Types of Disability Publications

 Synopsis: Spinal muscular atrophy types belong to hereditary diseases that cause weakness and wasting of voluntary muscles in the arms and legs of children.
 The disorders are caused by an abnormal or missing gene known as the survival motor neuron gene (SMN1), which is responsible for producing a protein essential to motor neurons.
 Symptoms include floppy limbs and trunk, feeble movements of the arms and legs, swallowing difficulties, a weak sucking reflex, and impaired breathing.
 Legs tend to be worse than arms.

-Spinal muscular atrophy (SMA) of all types belongs to a group of hereditary diseases that cause weakness and wasting of the voluntary muscles in the arms and legs of infants and children.
+Spinal muscular atrophy (SMA) belongs to a group of hereditary diseases that cause weakness and wasting of the voluntary muscles in the arms and legs of infants and children.

-The disorders are caused by an abnormal or missing gene known as the survival motor neuron gene (SMN1), which is responsible for the production of a protein essential to motor neurons.
+The disorders are caused by an abnormal or missing gene known as the survival motor neuron gene (SMN1), which produces a protein essential to motor neurons.
 Without this protein, lower motor neurons in the spinal cord degenerate and die.

 The type of SMA is determined by the age of onset and the severity of symptoms.